alba1735/tRNAgraph/docs/ROADMAP.md

 ## General

 * Add options to compute with RAW counts and alternative normalization methods
-* Add a command to run both create and build in one command, skipping build if it already exists
 * Add combination PDF plots to each graph type as needed

 ## trnagraph.py

-* Allow for new DeSeq2 analysis to be run on the combined object
+* Allow for new DeSeq2 or other analysis to be run on the combined object
 * Add validation that sample names match samples so it can actually write the adatafile

 ## pca_tools.py